Loren Mosher: Biography

-After dismissal from NIMH, he taught psychiatry at the Uniformed Services University of the Health Sciences in Bethesda and became the head of the public mental health system in Montgomery County, Maryland.
+After resigning from the NIMH (and sharing his thoughts about the current state of psychiatry in his resignation letter), he taught psychiatry at the Uniformed Services University of the Health Sciences in Bethesda and became the head of the public mental health system in Montgomery County, Maryland.
 In Washington, D.C., he started a crisis residential home called Crossing Place, the first of its kind in the United States.
 In Maryland, he started a crisis house in Rockville, McAuliffe House, based on Soteria principles.

 During the Ritalin phenomenon of the 1990s, he was often featured as a dissenting view in scores of articles.
 He was the founder and first editor in chief of Schizophrenia Bulletin.

 Mosher edited or co-authored some books, including Community Mental Health: A Practical Guide, and published more than 100 reviews and articles.
 He held professorships and ran mental health programmes on both the US coasts.
 Mosher also headed his own consulting company, Soteria Associates, providing research, forensic and mental health consultation and cooperated for years with numerous advocacy groups, including the psychiatric survivor group MindFreedom International.
 He wrote a preface to Peter Lehmann's book Coming off Psychiatric Drugs (2004).

 In 1996, he left Washington for San Diego.
 He worked as a clinical professor of psychiatry for the University of California at San Diego medical school.

 He was married to, and later divorced, Irene Carleton Mosher.

 At the time of his death, he was in Berlin for experimental cancer treatment.

 Among survivors are his wife, Judy Schreiber, three children from the first marriage, a granddaughter, and two brothers.